csc301-fall-2022/team-project-16-sayyara-m/deliverable-2/iteration-02-review.md

 #### Meetings with partner were not frequent
+- Some expectations for certain features were unclear which created development roadblocks

 #### Not prioritizing mockups
+- Made it difficult for us integrate separately developed front end features
+- Features were developed without an established userflow flow in mind which caused some friction points in our UI

 #### Not enough consultation with other members before starting a feature
+- Caused challenges in integrating each other's features because development occurred without any defined interfaces

 #### Finalizing details of organization and management too late
 (ex: exact days and time for standups) a bit later than what would have been ideal
+- Resulted in a slow start to our work and as we lacked agreed upon action points and mechanisms for accountability